-- Personal Beliefs and Commitments – Sundays, 10:00 – 10:55 AM (currently meeting via zoom) –This is a sharing and listening group open to all, a preferred focus on topics of an ethical or spiritual nature.
+- Personal Beliefs and Commitments – Sundays, 10:00 – 10:55 AM (currently meeting in person at TVUUC as well as via zoom) –This is a sharing and listening group open to all, a preferred focus on topics of an ethical or spiritual nature.
 Regular attendance is not a condition for belonging.
 All are welcome.
 Meets every Sunday!
 Contact: Leo Williams at for link to the Zoom meeting.

 - Small Group Ministry – Groups of six to twelve people covenant to meet once or twice a month for structured and confidential sharing on topics that inspire reflection and spiritual growth.
 New members placed and fresh groups formed as needed.

 We also have a wide variety of recorded view-anytime programs, recommended books and films, and info about programming on the TVUUC Adult RE Page here:

 Black Church/White Church

 Facilitated by Rev. Chris Buice

 Four Sessions: 7:00 pm on Tuesday nights November 7-28.

 Martin Luther King Jr. called 11:00 on Sunday the most segregated hour in America.
 Why is that?
 Many black churches began as protests of white churches.
 Black members tired of segregated seating and unequal treatment walked out and started new congregations.